salesforce/lwc/packages/@lwc/compiler/README.md

     -   `files` (BundleFiles, required) - key value pairs where each key is one of the bundle files and its value is a string value of the file content.
     -   `baseDir` (string, optional) - An optional directory prefix that contains the specified components.
 Only used when the component that is the compiler's entry point.
     -   `stylesheetConfig` (StylesheetConfig, optional) - css configuration.
-    -   `outputConfig` (OutputConfig, optional) - compiler output configuratoin.
-Dictates the shape of the bunlde output (ex: bundle compiled for production mode, minified).
+    -   `outputConfig` (OutputConfig, optional) - compiler output configuration.
+Dictates the shape of the bundle output (ex: bundle compiled for production mode, minified).

 **Return**

 -   output (object) - the object with the following fields:
     -   `success` (boolean) - compilation results (true only if all compilation steps were successful).
     -   `diagnostics` (Diagnostic[]) - an array of compilation `Diagnostic` objects (ex: warnings, errors)
-    -   `result` (BundleResult) - an object containing compiled code, metadata, and configuration used during compilation;
+    -   `result` (BundleResult) - an object containing compiled code and configuration used during compilation;
     -   `version` (string) - the version of compiler used for current compilation.

 ### `transform`